-Multi-lingual vocalist Allison Adams Tucker celebrates the release of her second CD “April in Paris” – songs of springtime and new beginnings from around the world.
+Multi-lingual vocalist Allison Adams Tucker celebrates the release of her second CD “April in Paris” on June 3, 2014 – songs of springtime and new beginnings from around the world.
 The album was recorded in Paris on UNESCO’s 1st International Jazz Day at the end of her last Europe tour, including international musicians and arrangers from five countries.

 With a voice “supple as silk and smooth as cashmere” (John Gilbert, eJazzNews), and “mesmerizing, whether in English, Japanese, French” (Doug Boynton, GirlSingers.org), Allison Adams Tucker creates a unique montage of jazz-driven melodies and rhythms in six languages that is turning heads.
 From Brazilian to straight ahead, French chansons to Mediterranean and beyond– ”expect the unexpected.”
 (Scott Yanow, LA Jazz Scene)

 June 13 LOS ANGELES, Vitello's